sverweij/wordywordy/README.md

   - Regular and dyslexic friendly fonts.
 - Supports Chinese/ Japanes/ Korean (there is a reason 字 means translates to _character_, but also to _word_)
 - Heuristics for correcting common typographic errors.
-- Reading stats for your current session.
+- Reading stats the current text.

-- Smiles to you.
+- It smiles.
 (Go on, drag something on it.
 You'll see).

 ## Keyboard and mouse bindings
 You'll figure this out in a pinch.
 Probably without even checking this table.
 Trust me.